$t$-sails and sparse hereditary classes of unbounded tree-width: Nested Words

 The well-known Fibonacci sequence of numbers is defined recursively as $F_0=0, F_1=1, F_n=F_{n-1}+ F_{n-2} \text{ for } n \ge 2$ so that

-The Fibonacci representation of a number is a sequence of $0$s and $1$s, rather like binary, except that a $1$ in position $k$ counting from the right represents $F_k$ instead of $2^{k-1}$.
-So, for example, $101101$ represents $2^5+2^3+2^2+2^0=32+8+4+1=45$ in binary but $F_6+F_4+F_3+F_1=13+5+3+1=22$ as a Fibonacci representation.
+The Fibonacci representation of a number is a sequence of $0$s and $1$s, rather like binary, except that a $1$ in position $k$ counting from the right represents $F_{k+1}$ instead of $2^{k-1}$.
+Note that to avoid having a repeated $1$ in the sequence we start with $F_2$.
+So, for example, $101101$ represents $2^5+2^3+2^2+2^0=32+8+4+1=45$ in binary but $F_7+F_5+F_4+F_2=13+5+3+1=22$ as a Fibonacci representation.
 In general, a Fibonacci representation is not unique.
-However, Zeckendorf showed that every positive integer can be represented uniquely as the sum of non-consecutive Fibonacci numbers, so we will only use the Zeckendorf representation here.
+However, Zeckendorf \cite{Zeckendorf:Fibonacci-representation:} showed that every positive integer can be represented uniquely as the sum of non-consecutive Fibonacci numbers, so we will only use the Zeckendorf representation here.

 We define the infinite word $\eta$ such that $\eta_n=i$ if the first $1$ in the Fibonacci representation of $n$ (from the right) appears in position $i$ (e.g. $n=45$ which has Fibonacci representation $10010100$ gives $\eta_{45}=3$).
 Thus: